 A bigamous union is criminal only if either of parties knew that one or both of them was already married.

 Example: Bradley is cheating on his wife with Mara, who does not realize that Bradley is already married.
 Bradley lies that work takes him away half the time, which allows him to lead a double life with his unsuspecting wife and mistress on alternate weeks.
 Mara really wants to get married though, so to placate her Bradley takes Mara to a chapel on the Strip and they get married.
 A co-worker of Bradley sees Bradley and Mara in their wedding garb and tips off the Las Vegas Metropolitan Police, who then arrest and book both of them at the Clark County Detention Center.

-If caught, Bradley could get convicted for bigamy in Nevada for knowingly taking a second wife.
+If caught, Bradley could get convicted for bigamy for knowingly taking a second wife.
 But Mara is not guilty of anything because she had no idea Bradley was already married.